umegbewe/Broadcom-Wifi-B43-Linux/README.md

 # Broadcom-Wifi-B43-Linux
-This is a repo containing all files to install broadcom B43 wifi Drivers
+This is a repo containing all files to install the legacy broadcom B43 wifi Drivers

 <b>Note this works for only the following versions:</b>